OpenInterpreter/open-interpreter/README.md

 - Regularly back up your data and work in a virtual environment.
 - Open Interpreter utilizes `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.
 You can modify this list, but do so with caution.
 - Consider running the Open Interpreter in a restricted environment like Google Colab or Replit.
 These environments are more isolated, reducing the risks associated with executing arbitrary code.
+- Utilize Safe Mode by running `interpreter --safe_mode` from the terminal or setting `interpreter.safe_mode = True` in Python.
+This asks for user confirmation before running any code.

 ## Contributing